10 Best Neighborhoods in Austin, TX – These Are the Top Places to Move To

 If you are looking for an authentic, vintage-style neighborhood, NoLo is the choice for you.
 It features plenty of older homes, mainly bungalow-style, and it’s close to the University of Texas and downtown, which is why it is so popular among students.
 You will find a lot of young people, but at the same time, a lot of residents who have been here for decades.

-It is a safe and quiet community to live, very similar to Hyde Park, but with slightly more affordable housing prices.
-Everything is accessible on foot, and new restaurants and cafes just keep popping up.
+It is a quiet community to live, very similar to Hyde Park, but with slightly more affordable housing prices.
+Everything is accessible on foot, the general safety of a neighborhood is high, and new restaurants and cafes just keep popping up.
 This community is most known for the North Loop Strip, which is a bunch of local restaurants and shops, organized in a row on the North Loop Boulevard.

 Located north of downtown, Allandale is a perfect location for everyone who thinks that relocating to the suburbs is the perfect solution for them.
 The majority of people here are homeowners, but still, there’s a lot of people who rent a home here since the rents are not too expensive.
-This can also be a good option for everyone who’s moving to a big city on a budget.
+This can also be a good option for everyone who’s moving to a big city on a budget and looking for the cheapest way to move out of state (which can be picking the cheapest time of the year to relocate).

 Allandale has its association of neighbors, so it is a type of community where everyone knows everyone, and it is considered to be a safe area.
-One of the advantages of moving alone here is that you’ll probably very quickly meet your neighbors and make friends.
-This community organizes its own Fourth of July celebration parade and many other events throughout the year.
+One of the advantages of moving alone here is that you’ll probably adjust very quickly, meet your neighbors, and make friends.
+This community organizes its own Fourth of July celebration parade and many other events throughout the year, which means that the best time to move here is anytime.

 The Stars of Central Austin – Downtown and Hyde Park